mdominguezd/Hear_n_Now/README.md

 * Go [here](https://drive.google.com/file/d/16ETHCfMj3_QmN5gU960lUimnDYm53WPD/view?usp=sharing) to download the point clouds.
 The point clouds were acquired using the Green Valley Mobile Laser Scanner in the surroundings of the Reirink, Achterhoek, The Netherlands.
 * Go [here](https://wageningenur4.sharepoint.com/sites/3Dradarguys/Gedeelde%20documenten/Forms/AllItems.aspx?id=%2Fsites%2F3Dradarguys%2FGedeelde%20documenten%2FGeneral%2FIDV%2FAudiomoths&p=true&ga=1) to download the audio files that we used to detect bird species.

-## Google Colab code
-* Check the code with which we calculated the acoustic indices of the audios [here](https://colab.research.google.com/drive/1w5arc29Hxe52qfZgo6AdiwFBEkXkKK4z?usp=sharing)
-* The code used to get the Bird species can be accessed [here](https://colab.research.google.com/drive/19_LIVrV9PAirAP_alEODXYTYxgUOrZ7P?usp=sharing)

 ## BirdData

 Excel file with all of the bird observation during the day when audio was recorded in the Achterhoek.
 (24 and 25 May 2023)